selinaerhabor/ucfd-milestone-project/README.md

-# UCFD Milestone Project: The Kinks' Website
+# User Centric Frontend Development Project: The Kinks' Website

 This is a website created for the 1960s Rock Band called The Kinks to showcase their work and music influence.
 Formed in Muswell Hill, London, UK in 1963, The Kinks are believed to be one of the most influential rock bands of the 1960s.